Smenos/.github/profile/README.md

-### You think you need one big model for AGI when you dont - working on micro agents and _loops_ as a fundamental programming framework for LLMs.
-Open Sourcing soon!
+### People think they need one big model for AGI when they  dont - here we are working on micro agents and _loops_ as a fundamental programming framework for LLMs.

+### Open Sourcing soon!

-### Unleashing the potential of LLMs for the humanities ⚡
+### Unleashing the hidden potential of LLMs for the humanities ⚡